berkeley-scf/tutorial-dask-future/python-dask.md

 cluster.close()
 ```

+Dask is requiring the specification of 'memory' though this is not always required by the underlying cluster.

 On a cluster like Savio where you may need to provide an account (-A flag), you pass
 that via the `project` argument to `SLURMCluster`.